diem/dip/dips/dip-10.md

 * Alice logs into VASP A, enters Bob’s identifier, an amount to pay, and submits payment
 * VASP A contacts VASP B via an off-chain API with the sender identifier `alice@avasp` and requests a reference_id, `rb`
 * VASP A constructs a transaction with the specified amount and the reference_id `rb` and submits it to the Diem network
-* VASP B receives a transaction with metadata containing `rb`, deposits the amount in Bob's account, and attaches the relevant data (e.g., Alice’s DiemID) to the internally stored transaction so Bob can confirm the transaction
+* VASP B receives a transaction with metadata containing `rb`, deposits the amount in Bob's account.
+(VASP B may use Alice’s DiemID for its own record keeping or seek receipt confirmation from Bob.)

 # DiemID Format
 Diem defines globally unique identifiers to facilitate transacting on the Diem Payment Network.
 As Diem stores no personally identifiable information on-chain, these identifiers are exchanged during the off-chain process between two VASPs to identify a distinct source and destinations within their respective VASPs in order to produce a reference_id that can be stored on-chain.
-The format for the identifiers follows:
+The format of identifiers is `[user_identifier]@[vasp_domain_identifier]`
-`[user_identifier]@[vasp_domain_identifier]`

 Example: `alice@avasp`